mbareeera/OC512-MatlabClass/README.md

 # OC512-MatlabClass
 This Class was taken by David Hill in Fall Quarter.

-It has homeworks of following modules
+It has homeworks of following modules:

 1. Introduction - Matlab desktop and environment.
 Also, GitHub and Slack stuff...